1-1½ packs firm tofu - rinsed and cut into cubes

 (6-12 snow peas with tips and tails removed)

 - Heat oil in frying pan and cook minced meat, (mushrooms), ginger, and garlic.

 - Put in a tall cup and whisk: ¾ C water, sake, soy sauce, tobanjan, miso, and dashi powder.
 When the meat is crumbly, add this to the pan.
 Bring to a gentle boil.

 - Using the same cup, mix cornstarch into ¼ C water until smooth, then add.
 Mix in well.
 (If it's too thick, add a little more water.
 If it's too thin, you will need to take a little sauce out and mix in a little more cornstarch into it, then mix it back in.)

-- When the sauce thickens, stir in sesame oil and chopped red peppers.
+- When the sauce thickens, stir in chopped red peppers.

-- Gently fold in tofu.
+- Gently fold in tofu and sesame oil.
 (Sprinkle the snow peas on the top.
 They take less than a minute to cook.)